lordmulder/MSleep/README.txt

 Convert file name or relative path into fully qualified "canonical" path.

 Usage:
-   realpath.exe [options] <filename>
+   realpath.exe [options] <filename_1> [<filename_2> ... <filename_N>]

 Options:
-   --exists     check whether the target file system object exists --file       check whether the path points to a file --directory  check whether the path points to a directory
+   --exists     requires the target file system object to exist --file       requires the target path to point to a regular file --directory  requires the target path to point to a directory